 If you’re still cranking out the summer tunes on a daily basis, consider making a more reflective, slower-vibe Autumn playlist.

-How about adding Autumn Leaves by Ed Sheeran, Wake Me Up When September Ends by Green Day, Zorbing by Stornoway, or basically the whole of Taylor Swift’s Folklore or anything by Simon & Garfunkel.
+How about adding Autumn Leaves by Ed Sheeran, Zorbing by Stornoway, Wake Me Up When September Ends by Green Day, anything by Simon & Garfunkel, or basically the whole of Taylor Swift’s Folklore.

 It’s time.
 Get out the fall-scented candles, or go shopping for some new ones.
 Pumpkin spice, cinnamon, baked apples, toasted marshmallows…you know you want to.

-I like this 100% soy one that smells of pumpkins and cinnamon.
+I like this amazing 100% soy one that smells of pumpkins and cinnamon.
 But my favourite thing to do is head down to the nearest TK Maxx and spend far too long sniffing every autumnal variety.

 14 Get Down To Your Local Farmer’s Market